-2. Student - Centred Learning, Teaching and Assessment (ESG 1.3)
+2. Student-Centred Learning, Teaching and Assessment (ESG 1.3)

-- 2.1 Process of teaching and learning and student-centred teaching methodology

-- 2.2 Practical training

-- 2.3 Student assessment
+- 2.1 Process of teaching and learning and student-centred teaching methodology - 2.2 Practical training - 2.3 Student assessment - 2.4 Study guides structure, content and interactive activities

 The University is clearly committed to providing a positive and transparent learning experience for its students.
 This is operationalised through structures at programmatic and assessment levels which appear to ensure the relevance of objectives, LO's content and methods to programme participants.
 Representatives from both staff and students confirmed the supportive nature of the institution which is built primarily on positive relationships.
 Some greater clarity on structures might be provided at times but this appears to be more an omission than a structural problem.